Azure/azure-sdk-for-c/README.md

   - az_nohttp
     -  Library that provides a basic returning error when calling HTTP stack.
 Similar to az_noplatform, this library ensures the project can be compiled without requiring any HTTP stack implementation.
 This is useful if you want to use `az_core` without `az_http` functionality.

-The following compiler options are available for adding/removing project features.
+The following CMake options are available for adding/removing project features.

 <table>
 <tr>